An Oracle ULA (Oracle Unlimited License Agreement) is:

 How to Oracle determine the price for an Oracle ULA?

-As we sold Oracle ULAs on Oracle’s behalf, we can reveal that there is no price list.
+We can reveal no price list as we sold Oracle ULAs on Oracle’s behalf.
 Oracle tries to come up with a business value for your ULA.
 End customers should try never to pay more than $ M1-3 in license fees.
 If you have paid more, consider getting help from someone who can help you build the business case for a more optimal ULA price.

 Can I run Oracle software on a public cloud while under a ULA?